The GIG Awards 2020

 The GIG Judging Panel were struck by how well the team of 19 volunteers, from a range of government departments and Agencies, had come together to work creatively and collaboratively to develop a robust and usable tool which will raise the profile and understanding of knowledge management in government departments and beyond.
 All the members of the T&F Group had selflessly taken on this role in addition to their busy day jobs.

 The second award is the GIG Lifetime Achievement Award which is given in recognition of a major contribution to government knowledge and information management over a sustained period.

-You can read the citations for last year’s winners, and view a list of previous winners of the GIG award, on the GIG website.
+You can read the citations for last year’s winners, and view a list of previous winners, on the GIG website.

 This is an ideal opportunity to achieve wider recognition for the innovation, hard work and commitment which can be found by those working with government information and official publications.
 Nominations are welcomed from individuals and teams working in the government KIM function and beyond, so please consider submitting a nomination.